 I was a founding member of DramaWorks Interactive, a consulting firm that uses theater to help organizations overcome barriers to change and address communication issues through the enactment of their stories.

 I’m a member of TheatreTruck, a collective that creates site-specific theater pieces using found objects from historical records to tell stories that allow us to understand the past and illuminate the present.

 I’ve performed and taught improv for over 30 years.

 My right arm, specifically my elbow and my hand, washing a window, appear behind Tobey Maguire in one scene in The Cider House Rules.
 For that performance, I am actually listed in the credits as Florence.
 Recently, I received a residual check for $8.64.
 Not bad for elbow work.

-I’m in the process of writing a book about female aging using literary parody as the vehicle to explore the many aspects of that experience.
+I’m in the process of writing a humor book about female aging using literary parody as the vehicle to explore the many aspects of that experience.

 This Web site was designed by my sister, Lisa Mary Stevens (yes, really, that's her middle name too) whose patience, creativity, and good humor have graced my life from the start.
 Except for that time when she shoved a stick up my nose while I was practicing the piano.